mtttech/authenticity/README.md

 > ### Fitness
 > - the condition of being physically fit and healthy.

 I am writing an application for tracking my workouts.
-The code here is currently a simple mock write up and far from a finished product.
+The code here is currently a mock application and thus a far from a finished product.

+I want to make it a fully graphical application but its currently written as a generic command line application.
+Mostly working out the behind-the-scenes functionality at present.

 ## Dependencies